enel-gdh-educational/katacoda-scenarios/version-control/basics/intro.md

 - enable the collaboration between different contributors by providing tools to merge changes and reconcile diverging versions;
 - let you syncronize you local project with another repository over the network, say taking the last changes done by someone else or publishing your changes;
 - revert to a previous version.
-Think, for instance, when you introduce a change that breaks the code...oups!
+Think, for instance, when you introduce a change that breaks an application...oups!
 - tell you who has modified what part of the project.
 - ...and much more

-Git is a version control system, out of many others.
+Git is a version control system, selected among many others.
+It comes as a command line interface, that is, a tool that you can use from the terminal of your computer.

 #### Why git
-##### and not other version control systems
+###### and not other version control systems

 Git has overwhelmed all other version control systems int terms of usage prevalence (>90% as of 2020).